wonjun-seo/cosmos/_labs/lab04.md

 # 2. Plotly
 From the mini project, each group has their own dataset containing county-wise income and AQI.
 With this dataset, we will create an interactive plot that can be embedded to the group website.
 In this example, we use [Choropleth Maps](https://plotly.com/python/choropleth-maps/) in the package `plotly`.
-Please find the code.
+Please find <a href ="https://github.com/wonjun-seo/cosmos/blob/master/static_files/labs/4/income_aqi.ipynb">this file</a>.

 ## Package installation
 In your current `cosmos` environment, all the packages required for the lectures are pre-installed.
 However, you may need additional packages along your project, like `addfips` in this example.
-If so, please search the package in [Conda-forge website](https://anaconda.org/conda-forge/).
-(If you can't find a package here, you can use `pip`.
-If you don't know how to use `pip`, please let me know)
+If so, please search the package in [Conda-forge website](https://anaconda.org/conda-forge/) (If you can't find a package here, you can use `pip`.
+If you don't know how to use `pip`, please let me know).
 There should be a command for installation.
 Please run the command on your terminal (either VS code terminal or system terminal) after activating `cosmos` environment.

 **Example**